Close

 Gale Literature Resource Center covers more than 90,000 novelists, poets, essayists, journalists, and other writers, with in-depth coverage of 2000 of the most-studied authors including biographies, bibliographies, and critical analysis of authors.

-LinkedIn Learning--online learning tutorials on business, software, technology, and creative skills
+LinkedIn Learning--Online learning tutorials on business, software, technology, and creative skills

 LinkedIn Learning features hundreds of training tutorials on a wide variety of business, software, technology, and creative skills, with new courses added all the time.